 - a.
-The requirement of the Jews for a sign from those claiming to be sent by God as their Deliverer harkens back to Moses.
-Moses came forth with signs to demonstrate that he was sent by God to lead and deliver them.
-This event can be found in Exo 4:8, and since then it has been a desire of the Jews to receive such a sign from anyone proclaiming themselves sent by God to guide and liberate them. - b.
-This was seen in the Jews, in idolatry, only turning back to God when Elijah called down fire from heaven.
-These people spoke with wanted similarly to see a sign from heaven, like fire descending.
-1 Kings 18:38-39
+The Jews requiring a sign from one claiming to be sent by God to be their deliverer hearkens back to Moses.
+Moses came performing signs to prove He was sent by God to be their leader.
+Exo 4:8 Ever since then this was what the Jews sought for in any who claimed to be sent by God to lead and deliver them. - b.
+This was seen in the Jews in idolatry only turning back to God when Elijah called down fire from heaven.
+These Jesus spoke with wanted to similarly to see a sign from heaven life fire descending.
+1 Kings 18:38-39 a.
+The Jews had religious faith.
+Religious faith is first see it and then believe it.
+Mark 15:32, John 4:48, John 6:30, John 20:25 b.
+Bible faith is believe it first and then see it.
+John 11:40